 By Frank Rotering | March 8, 2017

-To state the obvious, emissions reductions reduce the rate of GHG emissions.
+To state the obvious, emission reductions reduce the rate of GHG emissions.
 Using the blankets analogy from my post on the emissions fallacy, this means that, compared to business-as-usual, thinner blankets are annually being thrown over the atmosphere.
-Thinner blankets won’t solve Earth’s energy imbalance problem, but they will slow the rate at which this problem is being exacerbated.
+Thinner blankets won’t solve Earth’s energy imbalance problem, but they will slow the rate at which the problem is growing.
 Emissions reductions are thus effective in slowing your movement to the right.
 Now, what can geoengineering do for you?

 But geoengineering does more than this.
-It is an active force for achieving energy balance, whereas emissions reductions just retard the growing energy imbalance.
+It is an active force for achieving energy balance, whereas emission reductions just retard the growing energy imbalance.
 Therefore, geoengineering not only assists these reductions in halting your drift into extreme danger, it also reverses this and moves you to the left.
-Emissions reductions assist in this reversal by minimizing emissions and thus easing the burden placed on geoengineering.
-Briefly stated, geoengineering first helps emissions reductions in slowing the increasing energy imbalance, and emissions reductions then help geoengineering in stopping and reversing it.
+Emission reductions assist in this reversal by minimizing emissions and thus easing the burden placed on geoengineering.
+Briefly stated, geoengineering first helps emission reductions in slowing the increasing energy imbalance, and emission reductions then help geoengineering in stopping and reversing it.
 They are therefore complementary rather than alternative approaches.

 Let me now address the main arguments being used against geoengineering.

 This is false.
 As noted above, emission reductions cannot reverse the Earth’s energy imbalance, and thus cannot solve global warming.
 The claim is also disingenuous.
 As explained in my post on mainstream emission reductions, emissions are affected by three factors: population, consumption, and efficiencies.
 In mainstream reductions the first two are ignored.
 The approach thus relies entirely on higher efficiencies, which cannot achieve the drastic emission cuts that are now required.